Learn the differences It is very common for people to confuse Positive Psychology with positive thinking. I don’t blame them....Read More

 The opposite of acceptance are those toxic voices of blame, doubt, regret, judgement and shame, which are manufactured by your inner critic.
 They take a heavy toll on your mental health.
 This inner critic debilitates you if you are not up to standard, hassles you about your flaws and continually checks on and threatens you with rejection if you are not aligned with the social norms.
 It makes you feel shame and stops you from being the free and authentic you.
 Tension is growing in your body until you eventually explode, either by hurting others, hurting yourself or trying to numb the pain.
 You often can’t make sense of why you act this way.

 Self-acceptance is the antidote to this inner critic and is, therefore, your gateway to inner peace.
-However, arriving there—as you will see in a moment—requires a conceptual leap: recognising who is there to ‘do’ the acceptance.
+However, arriving there—as you will see in a moment—requires a conceptual leap: recognizing who is there to ‘do’ the acceptance.

-What is hard to self-accept?
+What is hard to self accept?

 There are some core vulnerabilities that we all share as human beings yet struggle to accept.
 The personal meaning you assign to these common experiences shapes how you respond to them.
-I hope to normalise some of them for you here.
+I hope to normalize some of them for you here.
 Let’s see what happens when we don’t accept these vulnerabilities.

 - Limits of power: You want things to go your way, but they often don’t.
 So, you try to control things—your body, habits, emotions, environment, family members and so on.
 You often fail at this.
 Needs and expectations are not met and you feel frustrated.
 The impact is a build-up of tension in your body.
 You may view yourself as powerless.

 - Limits of knowing: Uncertainty provokes anxiety.
 You try to battle it by enhancing knowledge, by making sense so you can better predict the future.
-Yet, the more you know, the more you realise how complex life is.
+Yet, the more you know, the more you realize how complex life is.
 You fall into a deeper hole of anxiety.
 You may perceive yourself as not being smart enough or incompetent.

 - Limits of abilities: You desire to get it right, even to be perfect.
 Yet, you are flawed, imperfect; you make mistakes, even embarrass yourself.
 You start to doubt yourself and feel a sense of failure and of being unworthy of love.